Research into anti-Semitism

 Current dynamics and challenges of anti-Semitism

-The researchers in these projects offer assistance to the civil society and to the administration for combating anti-Semitism.
-The funding line also aims to strengthen the research into anti-Semitism in Germany and to anchor it better in the German research landscape.
-To this end, research in various disciplines and research fields, which has often been unconnected so far, is now being more closely interlinked across disciplines and locations.
-This will be done over a total period of four years through cooperation on common research questions within the funded networks on the one hand and through cross-network activities on the other.
-The projects will be flanked by an accompanying project that will support the researchers in academic networking and in their transfer measures.
+The project results provide support for civil society and the administration in the fight against anti-Semitism.
+The aim of the funding line was also to strengthen anti-Semitism research in Germany and to anchor it more firmly in the German research landscape.
+To this end, research in various disciplines and research fields, which had previously often been unconnected, was now more closely interlinked across disciplines and locations.
+This was achieved on the one hand through collaboration on joint research questions within the funded networks and, in addition, through cross-network activities over a total of four years.
+The projects will be flanked by an accompanying programme until the end of 2025, which will support the researchers in their scientific networking and transfer measures.

-The funding guideline (Federal Gazette of April 7, 2020), together with other BMBF funding activities, belongs to the extended thematic complex of research into radicalisation and extremism of the BMBF Framework Programme for the Humanities and Social Sciences.
-See below for an introduction of the individual collaborative projects.
+The funding guideline (Federal Gazette of 07.04.2020), together with other BMFTR funding activities, is part of the extended thematic complex of radicalisation and extremism research of the BMFTR Framework Programme for the Humanities and Social Sciences.
+A brief introduction to the individual collaborative projects can be found below.

 FoNA21 – research network Antisemitism in the 21st century